Deadhorse OUtfitters LLC

 END OF HUNT PICK-UP INSTRUCTIONS: On your pick-up day, please have your gear packed and ready to go.
 Depending upon the weather, you may need to keep a tent up for shelter so please have it readied to be taken down timely.
 Your pick-up time will be coordinated on your drop-off day.
 Please be patient if we are not there at the exact time coordinated; many variables play a part in getting up and down the river.

 EARLY REMOVAL FROM FIELD: Do not plan to be picked up prior to your departure date, if you tag out prior to your departure date there is plenty of opportunities to hunt wolves, or Black Bear (if you have a tag).
-If for some reason other than an emergency you feel you need to be removed from the field prior to your departure date, there will be a fuel cost of $500 for an unscheduled trip.
-That will be collected in Cold Foot.
+You must be prepared to care for the meat and hide for the entire 10 days.

 COMMUNICATIONS: Your hunt is conducted in a REMOTE wilderness area within the Arctic Circle.
 Communications are limited in such remote areas.
 You will not have any cell phone service once you arrive in Coldfoot.
 We will not be providing any type of communication while you are out in the field.
 Our only source of communication is INREACH.
 We strongly recommend at least one person in your party rent/buy an Inreach.
 You can also bring a satellite phone but that will not be able to communicate with us unless it can send and receive text messages.
 If you have brought an Inreach, we will provide you our numbers at the boat launch and you can communicate with us that way.
 If more than one person in your party has an INREACH we ask that only 1 person from the group messages us if something is needed.
 We have multiple groups of hunters on the ground and if all are messaging it gets confusing and some messages will get missed.
 If you are buying an INREACH for this trip when setting your name up, please make it recognizable. (example: Conn2128@inreach.garmin.com) That way when we receive a message, we know who it is.
 For your own personal safety, take extra precautions while doing even routine tasks.
 Unless you can attract someone’s attention, your ability to make contact outside of camp is NEAR IMPOSSIBLE.
 This is another reason we suggest an INREACH.